The NCC is a group of elected Fairtrade campaigners who each represent a region of the UK.

 NCC meetings are held in the Foundation’s head office and occasionally via teleconference.
 Summaries are shared in Fairtrade Towns e-newsletters and on this page (see below), and directly by some representatives where regional networks exist.

 Any members of Fairtrade campaign groups registered with the Fairtrade Foundation (Towns, Schools, Universities and Faith communities) are eligible to stand for election to the NCC.
-Elections are held at regional supporter conferences, which take place every three years.
+Elections are held at regional supporter conferences every 3 years, or in some cases by an electronic vote.

 You can contact your representative about Fairtrade campaigns or any issue related to Fairtrade locally or nationally – see below for email links.